baltimoreheritage/vacant-buildings-101/_guides/report-code-violations.md

 If the issue is not resolved, you want to re-submit to Baltimore 311 or you want to contact the relevant city agency, the code enforcement district office, your neighborhood association, or your City Council representative.
 When you call or email any of these people for help with the issue, you need to provide the date of your request and the service request identification number so they can determine why a city employee closed the 311 request and why the issue was not resolved as you expected.
 You may want to keep track of correspondence with city employees or elected officials using the same notebook, spreadsheet, or document you use to record your 311 service requests.

-If you are having persistent issues with a single property, you may want to keep track of your 311 service requests in a spreadsheet.
-You can create separate columns for information including:
+If you are having persistent issues with a single property, you may want to use Microsoft Excel or Google Sheets to keep track of your 311 service requests in a spreadsheet.
+You can create separate columns for key information including:

 - The date you submitted the requests
 - The service request number